65 First Street

 Though resident parking cannot be required in the Transit Oriented Development area, per Provincial requirements, the application includes 369 resident parking spaces and 32 visitor parking spaces.
 A total of 1,273 long-term bicycle and 12 short-term bicycle parking spaces would also be provided, exceeding Zoning Bylaw requirements.

-Click here to view updated architectural drawings of the proposed development.
+Click here to view updated drawings of the proposed development.
+Drawings were updated following receipt of City feedback and following completion of applicant-led consultation.

 How can I engage?

-There are multiple opportunities for the public to provide feedback through the application review process.
-The review process is iterative and revisions are considered, based on engagement feedback, throughout the process.
-The process will first involve applicant-led consultation, review by City committees, followed by revisions based on the feedback, and then City-led consultation, prior to being presented to Council for consideration of approval.
+City-led consultation was the last opportunity for the public to provide feedback through the application review process.
+Revisions to the proposal may be considered based on engagement feedback.
+The process includes City-led consultation, followed by revisions based on the feedback, and presentation to Council for bylaw consideration.

 Applicant-led Engagement